EventStore/documentation/docs/cloud/provision/cloud-instance-guidance/README.md

 F1 instance size is designed for a low-cost development environment.
 We recommend using it for the experiments like Proof of Concept or extremely low workload like 10-100 events a day per database (cluster).
 F1 instances are using a burstable CPU class to enable this goal across all supported public clouds.

 Due to the burstable CPU class, CPU shares are limited, this results in the following implications:
-- EventStoreDB runs on the .Net runtime (managed) which requires CPU time for garbage collection operations.
-If CPU shares are not available and allocations are increasing this may result in client timeouts to the cluster, or an OOM condition.
+- EventStoreDB runs on the .NET managed runtime which requires CPU time for garbage collection operations.
+If CPU shares are not available and allocations are increasing this may result in client timeouts to the cluster or an out of memory condition.
 - CPU shares are required to maintain the cluster state topology via constant gossip message propagation.
 CPU shares are utilized to maintain cluster state even when the cluster is not under load.
 - EventStoreDB requires CPU cycles to maintain indexes, and for other maintenance processes.
 Underpopulated or underloaded databases (such as demo or development setups) require little CPU time and overperform compared to fully populated systems with consistent throughput.
 Expect performance to level off as workloads increase.
 - If continuous load is applied it may be possible to exhaust the allowed CPU shares per time cycle, resulting in client timeouts or OOM conditions.